OpenJML/openjml.github.io/tutorial/FrameConditions.md

 Also, why the comparison to `Integer.MAX_VALUE`?
 That is to avoid warnings about arithmetic overflow.
 We'll get to that topic [later](ArithmeticModes).

 Now to the point of this lesson.
-The two increment methods verify OK, but what is happening in the test method?
+The two increment methods verify, but what is happening in the test method?
 First we assume some values for `counter1` and `counter2`.
 This is just to give a concrete starting point.